 I was trained as a generative syntactician and will never not love X-bar tree diagrams, but over the years I’ve moved towards looking more at the relationship between syntactic patterns, the surrounding text, and register and genre.
-I have also become more engaged in outreach efforts to show that ‘grammar is not the enemy,’ the theme of the student-led Grammar Badgers website.
+I have also become more engaged in outreach efforts to show that ‘grammar is not the enemy,’ the motto of the student-led Grammar Badgers website.

-My new book, Discourse Syntax: English Grammar Beyond the Sentence, was published by Cambridge University Press in Fall 2022.
+My latest book, Discourse Syntax: English Grammar Beyond the Sentence, was published by Cambridge University Press in Fall 2022.
 This textbook, co-authored with Heidrun Dorgeloh, takes intermediate and advanced students of linguistics ‘beyond the sentence’ to study grammatical phenomena like word order variation (topicalization, inversion, particle shift, passive voice etc.), connectives, ellipsis, and syntactic complexity.
 It introduces core concepts of discourse syntax, integrating insights from corpus-based research, and invites the reader to reflect on research design decisions.
 Each chapter begins with a definition of learning outcomes, provides results from empirical articles, and enables readers to critically assess data visualizations.
 The beautiful cover was designed by Difei (Lynn) Zhang.

 The passive construction and linguistic prescriptivism

 My second monograph, Deconstructing the English Passive (DeGrutyer Mouton 2009) provided an account of the form and the function of the English passive centered on lexical saturation of the external argument (implicit argument).
 In the course of writing this book I also paid attention to what style manuals have to say about the passive.
 In a corpus based-case study I showed that stylistic advice to avoid the passive (because it is presumed to be ‘weak’ and ‘wordy’) may actually result in constructions that include no human agent whatsoever (It was shown…vs. The data show...).
 My interest in the passive and the public perception of the passive have led me to my current book project, tentatively titled Bad Grammar and Metalinguistic Awareness, which will address the role of prescriptivism in language use.
+A chapter from the book, co-authored with Lynn Zhang, will come out in spring 2023.

 Syntactic variation in context